-Different models of commercial air cleaners will rely of different technology to purify the air.
+Different models of commercial air cleaners will rely on different technology to purify the air.
 You might have questions like: Do I need a commercial HEPA air purifier?
 These are some of the common primary methods of filtration or cleaning:

 TSS Technology: A Thermodynamic Sterilizing System — or TSS — involves the destruction of microorganisms using super-heated air.
 The unit nor the surrounding air becomes heated during this process.

-Carbon: A carbon module within the unit will attract chemicals, gases, volatile organic compounds (VOCs) and more, which will then be absorbed and bonded.
+Carbon: A carbon module within the unit will attract chemicals, gases, volatile organic compounds (VOCs), and more which will then be absorbed and bonded.
 You will likely need to replace the module periodically.

 Ions: This kind of technology releases positively and negatively charged ions into the air.
-Water molecules immediately surround these unstable ions and form clusters, which spread throughout an area attach to airborne particles and molecules.
+Water molecules immediately surround these unstable ions and form clusters, which spread throughout an area and attach to airborne particles and molecules.

-Some models of commercial grade air purifiers will use more than one of these methods to clear the air.
+Some models of commercial-grade air purifiers will use more than one of these methods to clear the air.